-Kitsilano is arguably Vancouver’s (and Canada’s) best urban beach, a freewheeling nugget of Southern California chopped off and transported one thousand miles north.
-Backed by cool cafes and an attractive park, Kits exudes a sporty, laid-back vibe, especially in summer.
+Kitsilano is arguably Vancouver’s (and Canada’s) best urban beach, and feels like a freewheeling nugget of Southern California transported 1000 miles north.
+Backed by cool cafes and an attractive park, Kits (as the locals call it) exudes a sporty, laid-back vibe, especially in summer.

 Best beach for kayaking

-The bay is shallow, the beach is long, and the sunsets are spectacular.
-This gentle swathe of sand protected within the boundary of Gros Morne National Park on Newfoundland has a mellow Caribbean feel, until you dip your toes in the 59ºF (15ºC) waters of the Gulf of St Lawrence.
+The bay is shallow, the beach long and the sunsets spectacular.
+This gentle swathe of sand protected within the boundary of Gros Morne National Park, in Newfoundland, has a mellow Caribbean feel – at least until you dip your toes in the 59ºF (15ºC) waters of the Gulf of St Lawrence.

 Best beach for wildlife

-Landlocked Alberta relies on its lakes to entertain summer beach seekers.
-While the province has plenty of watery escapes to lure the sand-starved, few are as perfect as tiny Annette Lake in Jasper National Park with its forested shoreline, gothic mountain backdrop and invigoratingly cold glacial waters.
+Landlocked Alberta relies on its lakes to entertain summer beachcombers.
+While the province has plenty of watery escapes to lure the sand-starved, few are as perfect as tiny Annette Lake in Jasper National Park, with its forested shoreline, gothic mountain backdrop and invigoratingly cold glacial waters.

-Short and narrow, Annette’s nodule of sand is barely the length of a frisbee throw, but herein lie other quirks.
+Short and narrow, Annette’s patch of sand is barely the length of a frisbee throw – yet this makes for some special quirks.
 This is one of those rare beaches where you might want to pack some bear spray alongside your blow-up raft: grizzlies are sometimes spotted in the area.
 Elk and mule deer provide more innocuous company.

 Best beach for kitesurfing

-Administratively, the Îles de la Madeleine archipelago is in Québec; geographically it’s way closer to the Maritimes.
+Administratively, the Îles de la Madeleine archipelago is in Québec; geographically, it’s much closer to the Maritimes.
 Possessing an astounding 217 miles (350km) of beaches juxtaposed with iron-rich red cliffs, its pièce de la résistance is this 6-mile (10km) sweep of pale sand on the Anglophone island of Grosse Île.

-The aptly named Sandbanks Provincial Park, 2.5 hours drive east of Toronto, juts into eastern Lake Ontario forming the world’s largest bay-mouth barrier dune formation.
-There are three fabulous beaches here and, boy, do they need them.
+The aptly named Sandbanks Provincial Park, a 2.5-hour drive east of Toronto, juts into eastern Lake Ontario – forming the world’s largest bay-mouth barrier dune formation.
+There are three fabulous beaches here.

 The two most popular, Outlet and Lakeshore, face west onto the main body of Lake Ontario.
-A little quieter and a lot more interesting is Dunes Beach that abuts the cleaner, calmer waters of sheltered West Lake.
-Here, giant dunes dotted with trees and bushes rise steeply out of the lake.
-While most beaches invite sloth, Dunes tempts you to indulge in short sharp hill climbs before tumbling full pelt back down into the lake.
+A little quieter and a lot more interesting is Dunes Beach, which abuts the cleaner, calmer waters of sheltered West Lake.
+Here, giant dunes dotted with trees and bushes rise steeply from the shore.
+While most beaches invite rest and relaxation, Dunes tempts you to indulge in short, sharp hill climbs before tumbling at full pelt back down into the lake.